-- keep calm! - In case of fire, decide if you can extinguish the fire without endangering yourself - warn endangered persons and get persons involved out of danger, shut fire doors, follow emergency routes - report the emergency (fire, accident)
+- keep calm! - In case of fire, decide if you can extinguish the fire without endangering yourself - warn endangered persons and assist persons to get out of danger, close fire doors, follow emergency routes and go to assembly points.
+Don't use elevators!